-Finally, the reliability diagrams of Fig. 19c-d demonstrate a very good reliability for all forecast settings, although the forecast probabilities of the models with 1 level are slightly lower than the observed frequencies.
-In addition, the 8-level model has better sharpness, i.e. a larger proportion of high forecast probabilities (> 0.9).
+Finally, the reliability diagrams of Fig. 19c-d demonstrate a very good reliability for all forecast settings, although the forecast probabilities of the models with one level are slightly lower than the observed frequencies.
+In addition, the eightlevel model has better sharpness, i.e., a larger proportion of high forecast probabilities (> 0.9).

-570 6 Nowcasting the extremes: two severe-weather case studies from Australia
+6 Nowcasting the extremes: two severe-weather case studies from Australia

-An example of applying the pysteps library in order to forecast rainfall fields for Tropical Cyclone Penny and Severe Convection in Sydney (Australia) is shown in Figs. 20 and 21 respectively.
-The ability of pysteps to estimate diverse advection patterns from observed data is quite clear in these examples, with the Tropical Cyclone case showing a clear clockwise rotational pattern while the Severe Convection shows an almost even easterly flow pattern across the whole domain.
-Tropical Cyclone nowcasts preserve the original cyclonic pattern up to 60 minutes ahead but some distortions are induced for longer lead times due to convergence and divergence.
-The Severe Convection case has a simpler advection pattern that helps to preserve the general structure of the observed rainfall fields beyond 60 minutes.
+An example of applying the pysteps library in order to forecast rainfall fields for tropical cyclone Penny and severe convection in Sydney (Australia) is shown in Figs. 20 and 21, respectively.
+The ability of pysteps to estimate diverse advection patterns from observed data is quite clear in these examples, with the tropical cyclone case showing a clear clockwise rotational pattern, while the severe convection shows an almost even easterly flow pattern across the whole domain.
+Tropical cyclone nowcasts preserve the original cyclonic pattern up to 60 min ahead but some distortions are induced for longer lead times due to convergence and divergence.
+The severe convection case has a simpler advection pattern that helps to preserve the general structure of the observed rainfall fields beyond 60 min.
 Additional data sources such as satellite or NWP forecasts may help to estimate future advection velocities and reduce potential anomalies for longer lead times.
-It is important to note however that post-processing of nowcasts (see Section 2.8) ensures that the forecast rainfall fields have the same statistical properties with the observed ones in both case studies.
+It is important to note, however, that post-processing of nowcasts (see Sect.
+2.8) ensures that the forecast rainfall fields have the same statistical properties with the observed ones in both case studies.

-6.1 Neighbourhood verification
+6.1 Neighborhood verification

-Figs. 22 and 23 show examples of FSS results calculated by pysteps for different forecast times for both Australian case studies.
+Figures 22 and 23 show examples of FSS results calculated by pysteps for different forecast times for both Australian case studies.

 The FSS decays in both case studies when spatial scale is reduced or when the intensity threshold is increased, although differences exist between the two case studies.
-For example, the Tropical Cyclone case seems to have a less acute reduction in the skill with changes in spatial scale.
+For example, the tropical cyclone case seems to have a less acute reduction in the skill with changes in spatial scale.
 This can be related to the presence of a more uniform rainfall distribution across the domain (large bands of rainfall moving in an organized way) limiting displacement errors at small scales.
 Instead, the skill reduces heavily as rainfall intensity increases.
-This drop in skill could have been accentuated by the relatively low number of high intensity samples in these events.
+This drop in skill could have been accentuated by